-15 UN organisation, percentages according to the OECD/DAC guidelines, and responsible body in 2018: UNDPKO (15%, Ministry for Foreign Affairs), WHO (76%, Ministry of Health and Social Affairs), UNEP (100%, Ministry of the Environment and Energy), UNO (18%, Ministry for Foreign Affairs), FAO (51%, Ministry for Rural Affairs), UNESCO (60%, Ministry of Education and Research), ILO (60%, Ministry of Employment), UNIDO (100%, Ministry of Enterprise and Innovation), IAEA (33%, Ministry of the Environment and Energy), ITU (18%, Swedish Post and Telecom Authority), WMO (4%, Swedish Meteorological and Hydrological Institute, SMHI), WIPO (3%, Ministry of Enterprise and Innovation), UNCTAD (100%, Ministry of Enterprise and Innovation), UNCTAD (100%, Ministry of Enterprise and Innovation), IAEA-TCF (100%, Ministry of the Environment and Energy), IUCN (100%, Ministry of the Environment and Energy), CITES (100%, Ministry of the Environment and Energy), OSCE (74%, Ministry for Foreign Affairs).
+15 UN organisation, percentages according to the OECD/DAC guidelines, and responsible body in 2018: UNDPKO (15%, Ministry for Foreign Affairs), WHO (76%, Ministry of Health and Social Affairs), UNEP (100%, Ministry of the Environment and Energy), UNO (18%, Ministry for Foreign Affairs), FAO (51%, Ministry for Rural Affairs), UNESCO (60%, Ministry of Education and Research), ILO (60%, Ministry of Employment), UNIDO (100%, Ministry of Enterprise and Innovation), IAEA (33%, Ministry of the Environment and Energy), ITU (18%, Swedish Post and Telecom Authority), UPU (16%, Swedish Post and Telecom Authority), WMO (4%, Swedish Meteorological and Hydrological Institute, SMHI), WIPO (3%, Ministry of Enterprise and Innovation), UNCTAD (100%, Ministry of Enterprise and Innovation).
+Other international organisation, percentage and responsible body for core budget-like support in 2018: WMU (100%, Ministry of Enterprise and Innovation), IAEA-TCF (100%, Ministry of the Environment and Energy), IUCN (100%, Ministry of the Environment and Energy), OSCE (74%, Ministry for Foreign Affairs).